vishvanath45/vishvanath45.github.io/index.md

 I am also a competitive programmer, you can find me on [Codeforces](http://codeforces.com/profile/v_ns), [CodeChef](https://www.codechef.com/users/v_ns), [SpOJ](http://www.spoj.com/users/v_ns/).

 ### _Present Project_ -
-- I am currently working on Sentimental Analysis of Tweets, you can find my work on [@vishva_nath](https://twitter.com/vishva_nath).
+- I am currently working on Sentimental Analysis of Tweets, you can find my work at [Git repo](https://github.com/vishvanath45/Sentimental_analysis).
 Phase 1 of project is completed.
 - Making a Hand writtern Digit Recognizer, using Neural Networks and Deep learning.
 - Making a LSTM network.